reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-complete-guide-to-errors-in-express.md

 ```
 These middleware error handling functions perform different tasks:
-* the first function: `errorLogger` logs the error message
+* `errorLogger` logs the error message
-* the second function: `errorResponder` sends the error response to the caller
+* `errorResponder` sends the error response to the caller
-* the third function: `invalidPathHandler` sends the error response if any invalid URL is requested.
+* `invalidPathHandler` sends the error response if any invalid URL is requested.

-We have then attached these three error handling middleware functions to the `app` object, after the definitions of the route handler functions by calling the `use()` method on the `app` object.
+We have then attached these three error-handling middleware functions to the `app` object, after the definitions of the route handler functions by calling the `use()` method on the `app` object.

 To test how our application handles errors with the help of these error handling functions, let us invoke the with URL: `localhost:3000/productswitherror`.
 The error raised from this route causes the first two error handlers to be triggered.
 The first one logs the error message to the console and the second one sends the error message `processing error in request at /productswitherror` in the response.